Are you looking to strengthen your understanding of course content?

 How do I prepare for my appointment?

 There are many ways to get ready for your appointment, but they all have to do with figuring out where you’re having trouble.
-Try writing down questions you have from lecture, or highlighting the places in your notes where you might’ve missed something, or you could bring in the problems you’ve been practicing but keep getting stuck on.
+Try writing down questions you have from lecture or highlighting the places in your notes where you might have missed something.
+Or you could bring in the problems you’ve been practicing but keep getting stuck on.
 The key is to let your tutor know ahead of the appointment what you want to focus on so they have time to get ready to help you.

 Is there anything I should NOT expect?

 Your tutor is a student just like you, so you shouldn’t expect them to be an expert in the field.
 They won’t always have all the answers, and that’s okay.
-If you are looking for answers from an expert in the field, you may be better suited asking your professor in office hours.
+If you are looking for answers from an expert in the field, you may want to ask your professor in office hours.

-Please do not expect your tutor to have the textbook you are using, they frequently change, so bring yours and your notes.
+Be sure to bring your textbook and your notes.
+Please do not expect your tutor to have the textbook you are using since these frequently change.

 Also, please do not expect that your tutor will work on homework/problem sets before you have submitted them for a grade.